Vince Holding Corp. (VNCE) CEO Brendan Hoffman on Q1 2020 Results - Earnings Call Transcript

 Dana Telsey

 Good afternoon everyone.
 I'm glad to hear that everyone is safe and healthy.
 Brendan, as you think of the game plan for Vince that led to the successful transformation of the business model, and now obviously given COVID-19, it almost seems like you reinvent again.
 How do you think – you mentioned the wholesale landscape.
-How do you think of going beyond Neiman’s and Nordstrom’s and if you think about the upcoming holiday season, how are orders being planned or is it – will it be more a DTC focus than a wholesale focus?
+How do you think of going beyond Neiman’s and Nordstrom’s, and if you think about the upcoming holiday season, how are orders being planned or is it – will it be more a DTC focus than a wholesale focus?
 Then I have a follow-up.

 Brendan Hoffman

 Yeah, thanks Dana.
-Yeah, I mean I think that what got us here is what's getting us through COVID and would ultimately, will allow us to be even more successful on the other side.
-You know it starts with great products which we are very proud how we have reengineered that over the last three years to build on what the founders originally brought to at Vince.
+Yeah, I mean I think that what got us here is what's getting us through COVID and what ultimately will allow us to be even more successful on the other side.
+You know it starts with great products which we are very proud how we have reengineered that over the last three years to build on what the founders originally brought to with Vince.

 And you know doing so, not only with our wholesale partners, specifically Neiman’s and Nordstrom’s and great specialty stores around the world, but also growing our DTC business leading first with digital.
-As I mentioned our penetration is close to 30% – over 30%, which I think probably compares very well to other brands in our space and so we'll just continue to lean heavily on that, as we've seen over the last few months how well that channel has performed for us.
+As I mentioned, our penetration is close to 30% – over 30%, which I think probably compares very well to other brands in our space, and so we'll just continue to lean heavily on that as we've seen over the last few months how well that channel has performed for us.

-But as I mentioned in my remarks, you know I think in some contrarian way, we'll see an opportunity again in brick and motor stores under the right scenario, whether it's as an opportunity to mitigate some of the current headwinds that are happening with rent and store closures or longer term in the A-malls that we're in and A-locations as a way to further enhance our digital and DTC strategy.
-So we feel excited about what this all means on the other side without really a hard pivot from what we were doing.
-In many ways it just accelerates the strategies we had in place.
+But as I mentioned in my remarks, you know I think in some contrarian way, we'll see an opportunity again in brick and mortar stores under the right scenario whether it's as an opportunity to mitigate some of the current headwinds that are happening with rent and store closures or longer term in the A-malls that we're in and A-locations as a way to further enhance our digital and DTC strategy.
+So, we feel excited about what this all means on the other side without really a hard pivot from what we were doing.
+In many ways, it just accelerates the strategies we had in place.

-In terms of our wholesale distribution, you know I think as everyone's doing right now, we're all looking for different levers we can pull to provide some additional security and opportunity and I think the initial reaction by all the wholesalers as we would expect was to cut back and cut back dramatically.
+In terms of our wholesale distribution, I think as everyone's doing right now, we're all looking for different levers we can pull to provide some additional security and opportunity, and I think the initial reaction by all the wholesalers as we would expect was to cut back and cut back dramatically.

 We’re starting to see as they see the holiday collection of stores start to open up.
-As they recognize, as they have said that Vince is one of the brands that is most important to them.
-I think we're seeing more potential upside than perhaps the initial worrisome scenarios that happened at first, but we're still keeping our options open to make sure that as I said, we have different levers we can pull to ensure we not only get through this, but get through this in a position of strength for the Vince brand and obviously now for Rebecca Taylor and Parker.
+As they recognize, as they have said that Vince is one of the brands that is most important to them, I think we're seeing more potential upside than perhaps the initial worrisome scenarios that happened at first, but we're still keeping our options open to make sure that as I said, we have different levers we can pull to ensure we not only get through this, but get through this in a position of strength for the Vince brand and obviously now for Rebecca Taylor and Parker.

 Dana Telsey